 Story – A sequence of work sheets or dashboards used to tell a story and convey pertinent information.

-Types of Data in Tableau
+Types of Data Files in Tableau

 Dimension – Independent variable field, produces headers when put into rows or column shelves.
 Qualitative, categorical data by default – dimension.